 “We can also see a change, or a broadening, of the purpose of the IT department during the past decade, from the more traditional back-seat tech-service to a more consultant role within software development and business support.
 It fits well with Scania’s digitalisation journey and the Hack is really supporting this in a fun and inclusive way,” says Göran.

-Scania Code Challenge started in 2019 and is a problem solving challenge created by employees at Scania for students.
-During the year, Scania is present at several universities and schools to reach out to students, giving them a chance to take on the Code Challenge.
+The Scania Code Challenge is a problem-solving competition designed by Scania's employees specifically for students.
+Throughout the year, Scania representatives visit numerous universities and schools to engage with students, offering them the opportunity to participate in the Code Challenge.